Cherie Gil

 Gil was a FAMAS Award winner, a recipient of Ani ng Dangal by the National Commission for Culture and the Arts and a Hall of Famer at the Metro Manila Film Festival in the Best Supporting Actress category.
 In 2015, she won the Best Actress trophy at the ASEAN International Film Awards.
 The same year, she also won the Best Lead Actress in a Foreign Language Film at the 2015 Madrid International Film Festival.
 In 2019, she was awarded the Best Supporting Actress at the 42nd Gawad Urian Awards for her portrayal of the character Patricia Medina in the feature film Citizen Jake.

 She began her career as a child actress at the age of 9, and was best known for her role as Lavinia Arguelles in Bituing Walang Ningning (1985) where she uttered the iconic line "You're nothing but a second-rate, trying hard copycat!" to Dorina Pineda, Sharon Cuneta's character.

-She is a well known celebrity A Lister away from her film projects as the anti heroine she has done TV soaps as an antagonist or main cast (May Bukas Pa) for Viva Television Bituin and Sa Puso Ko Iingatan Ka (2002-2003) for ABS-CBN In 2009 she had played a big role in the show Katorse as a nice mother in law.
-In 2012 the show Legacy she returned as a main antagonist.
-In 2013 she was cast in the hit series Muling Buksan Ang Puso.